-During the year ended December 31, 2019, there were a total of four (4) regular meetings of our Board of Directors.
+During the year ended December 31, 2020, there were a total of four (4) regular meetings of our Board of Directors.
 All of our directors attended all of the meetings of our Board of Directors and the Board committees on which they served that were held during the period for which they were a director or committee member, respectively.
-During the year ended December 31, 2019, our Audit Committee met four (4) times, our Compensation Committee met two (2) times and our Science and Technology Committee met one (1) time.
-Our Nominating and Governance Committee did not meet during 2019.
-The Class I Director Nominees selected for re-election at the 2020 Annual Meeting of Stockholders was determined by a vote of all independent members of the full Board of Directors on February 25, 2020.
+During the year ended December 31, 2020, our Audit Committee met four (4) times, our Compensation Committee met one (1) time.
+Our Science and Technology Committee and our Nominating and Governance Committee did not meet during 2020.